 UPDATE: At the time of fostering Mocha and writing this original article the Ultrasonic devices or Vibration collars weren’t available.
 Now, I think these two options are worth looking into for your dog instead of the citronella spray collar.

 How the Anti-Bark Citronella Spray Collar Works

 The collar is sound activated, so when your dog barks the collar bursts a spray of citronella into the air.
 It is not harmful to you or your dog.
 The smell is unpleasant and the sound of the spray stops your dog from barking.

 The collar can be overly sensitive, so it was recommended to me to place a piece of duck tape over the microphone.

 These trainers felt this was not fair to the dog to have to keep smelling the citronella.
 But with my experience, the need to use the collar was limited.
-After only one use, both Mocha and Ginger new what would happen if they barked.
-So the collar never needed to spray again.
+After only one use, Mocha stopped barking, so the collar never needed to spray again.

 - Types of Dog Barks

 - How to Find the Perfect Dog Trainer

 - Adopting a fearful dog and how to help

 P.S.
 Do you have a dog that barks excessively?
 How are some of the ways you’ve been able to stop your dog from barking?
 Please share and tips with our Rescue Dogs 101 community by leaving a comment below…